Amazon.com (NASDAQ:AMZN) PT Raised to $2,700.00

-Amazon.com (NASDAQ:AMZN) had its price objective upped by equities researchers at Oppenheimer from $2,400.00 to $2,700.00 in a research report issued on Monday, BenzingaRatingsTable reports.
-The firm presently has an “outperform” rating on the e-commerce giant’s stock.
-Oppenheimer’s target price would suggest a potential upside of 16.68% from the company’s current price.
+Amazon.com (NASDAQ:AMZN) had its target price increased by Royal Bank of Canada from $2,600.00 to $2,700.00 in a research report sent to investors on Friday morning, The Fly reports.
+They currently have an outperform rating on the e-commerce giant’s stock.

-AMZN has been the topic of several other research reports.
-Argus reiterated a “buy” rating and issued a $2,250.00 price target on shares of Amazon.com in a research note on Tuesday, December 31st.
-They noted that the move was a valuation call.
-Morgan Stanley lifted their price target on Amazon.com from $2,200.00 to $2,400.00 and gave the company an “overweight” rating in a research note on Friday, January 31st.
-Goldman Sachs Group lifted their price target on Amazon.com from $2,600.00 to $2,900.00 and gave the company a “buy” rating in a research note on Thursday, April 23rd.
-KeyCorp lifted their price target on Amazon.com from $2,200.00 to $2,400.00 and gave the company an “overweight” rating in a research note on Friday, January 31st.
-Finally, Tigress Financial reissued a “buy” rating on shares of Amazon.com in a report on Wednesday, April 8th.
-One investment analyst has rated the stock with a sell rating, four have given a hold rating and forty-five have issued a buy rating to the company’s stock.
-The company currently has an average rating of “Buy” and an average target price of $2,404.82.
+Other equities research analysts have also issued research reports about the stock.
+JPMorgan Chase & Co. reaffirmed a buy rating on shares of Amazon.com in a research note on Wednesday, March 18th.
+SunTrust Banks boosted their price objective on shares of Amazon.com from $2,450.00 to $2,770.00 and gave the stock a buy rating in a research note on Monday, April 27th.
+Telsey Advisory Group boosted their price objective on shares of Amazon.com from $2,350.00 to $2,800.00 and gave the stock an outperform rating in a research note on Wednesday, April 22nd.
+Benchmark reissued a buy rating and set a $2,300.00 price objective (up previously from $2,100.00) on shares of Amazon.com in a research note on Monday, January 27th.
+Finally, DZ Bank reissued a buy rating on shares of Amazon.com in a research note on Wednesday, April 15th.
+One investment analyst has rated the stock with a sell rating, four have issued a hold rating and forty-six have assigned a buy rating to the stock.
+The company currently has a consensus rating of Buy and a consensus target price of $2,547.27.

 About Amazon.com